Easy Cheesy Tennessee Onions

 Close-up of a baked dish featuring onion slices coated in melted cheese and herbs, creating a golden, crispy surface.
 The onions are arranged in layers within a light-colored baking dish.

-Have you ever come across a dish that makes you wonder, “Why didn’t I think of that sooner?”
-Tennessee Onions are exactly that kind of dish.
 This simple, cheesy casserole is everything you want in a side: rich, savory, and so easy to throw together.
-Whether you’re hosting a holiday meal or bringing something special to a potluck, Tennessee Onions always steal the show—and they’re the perfect balance of comfort and flavor.
+Whether you’re hosting a holiday meal or bringing something special to a potluck, Tennessee Onions always steal the show.

-The last time I baked these cheesy gems of deliciousness, we used them for a burger and game night at our house—and let me tell you, they were the star of the show.
+The last time I baked these cheesy gems of deliciousness, we used them for a burger and game night at our house.
 The onions got all caramelized and gooey, with the perfect mix of savory, cheesy goodness, and we piled them high on top of our burgers.
 Talk about an upgrade!
-Whether you’re making burgers, sandwiches, or even just serving them as a side, Tennessee Onions are the perfect way to add a little extra flair to any meal.

 Ingredients for a recipe are arranged on a white surface.
 Includes cayenne, dry mustard, garlic salt, mild cheddar, smoked gouda, salted butter, dried thyme, dried parsley, dried oregano, cooking spray, and sweet onions in a bowl.

-Best Choice: Choose whole block cheeses and shred yourself.
+• Cheese: Choose whole block cheddar and gouda and shred them yourself.
 Pre-shredded cheese is convenient, but freshly shredded gives the best melt.

 Scroll down for the full printable recipe or stick around for the step-by-step breakdown with photos to walk you through every delicious detail.